-Letter from (Governor Peter) Chester to Dartmouth, reporting on prosecution of English subjects charged with the robbery and murder of two Frenchmen and two Negroes and especially on its high cost; ]“An Account of the different Sums paid on Account of the Prosecution carried on against [Innis] Hooper and [Charles] Holmes who were lately executed for the Robbery which they committed on the Mississippi in December 1772”; total amount £248.10.3½; enclosed with Chester’s June 6, 1774 letter to Dartmouth; also enclosed, a May 24, 1774 copy of letter from Wegg at Pensacola to Chester, describing the difficulties of the prosecution of Hooper and Holmes.
+Letter from (Governor Peter) Chester to Earl of Dartmouth, reporting on prosecution of English subjects charged with the robbery and murder of two Frenchmen and two Negroes and especially on its high cost; ]“An Account of the different Sums paid on Account of the Prosecution carried on against [Innis] Hooper and [Charles] Holmes who were lately executed for the Robbery which they committed on the Mississippi in December 1772”; total amount £248.10.3½; enclosed with Chester’s June 6, 1774 letter to Dartmouth; also enclosed, a May 24, 1774 copy of letter from Wegg at Pensacola to Chester, describing the difficulties of the prosecution of Hooper and Holmes.
 [CO5, Reel 7: Volume 591: Official correspondence and documents 1773-1774, Items 85-87]

 Minutes of West Florida Council meeting at Pensacola: …concerning a pardon request from Absolum Hooper, accused of robbery on the Mississippi River [CO5, Reel 8: Volume 592: Official correspondence and documents 1771-1776, Item 107]

 The pardon request was evidently approved, for he was a very public citizen of Natchez thereafter.
-There is no mention in these abbreviated records of the other members of the gang: Reason Young, Richard Holloway, or Joshua Haywood.
+There is no mention in these abbreviated records of the other members of the gang: Reason Young, Richard Holloway, or Joshua Howard.

 Captain Hooper participates in an attack on an Lt.
 Reuben Harrison’s American “rebel” detachment at the White Cliffs, about a dozen miles below Natchez.